Where did all the fashion go from my fashion blog? Well, this comes from a dark place. I am jaded. I am all out of outrage.

 Yes, I am putting sticks in your wheels here.
 I know you are full of rage and passion, and want to act now.
 Try breathing instead and learn some more.

 Then comes the action plan… This is tricky, because you have to strike a balance between two uncomfortable truths.
 Truth A: Any action is valid.
 Truth B: There can always be more action.
-Sometimes step 1 listed above ends up being the only action that makes sense.
-This feeling, soberly analyzed is bound to be a soothing illusion because all other steps are very frightening… and that is OK.
+Sometimes step 1 listed above ends up being the only action that makes sense because, soberly analyzed, all other steps are very frightening… and that is OK.
 Setting yourself on fire requires something quite special, judging from how very few of us are truly willing to do it.
 I have forgiven Klen her ‘this changes everything’ after Stop Trying To Save The World All By Yourself.

 The optimal action would fulfill the double purpose of making an actual change and relieving your anxiety of being a mere observer of a major injustice.
 Now, repeat after me: there is no perfect action.
 Accept the very painful truth that individual actions, especially the easy ones such as stopping buying something or changing a profile picture, serve – in the great majority of cases – just to make you feel better.
 Yes, if such gestures are truly massive, they can shift something.
 But don’t hold your breath for that…

 We don’t like to admit it but much of the ‘activism’ that we do is to keep our self-perception acceptable, to keep that ‘I am the person which’ reality in line with our fantasies.
-Not as an evil plot to just appear some way and signal our virtue to the others but to honestly be able to go on with our everyday life without being driven mad by the cognitive dissonance.
+Not as an evil plot to just appear some way and signal our virtue to the others but to honestly be able to go on with our everyday life without being driven mad by cognitive dissonance.
 Cyberactivism is only what it is.
 We add a black ribbon to our profile picture, post a black square, and read up.
-A black square and then what?
+And then what?

 As far the heroic activism, even just showing up in person, not even talking about that gasoline or putting your body between the bulldozers and the rainforest, very few of us are ready to do that even for our most cherished causes.
 This is hard, I know.
 But writing angry posts about my guilt is so much more easy than leaving it all and moving to West Bank, Manaus, Lhasa, or Minneapolis.
 I wish it would be my impulse, but it’s not.
 And the empirical observations suggest that I’m not the only weird one.